 Another powerful purpose of subplots is contrast.
 Every protagonist will encounter a hard choice over the course of a good story.
-Without contrasting his choice against that of minor characters, you can’t demonstrate whether he made the right or the wrong one.
+Without contrasting his choice against that of minor characters, you can’t demonstrate whether he’s making the right or the wrong one.

 Austen illustrates this point perfectly.
 Most of the female characters in her books are faced with the problem of finding a husband to provide for them, but they solve it different ways.
 Austen even has the same man propose to both Elizabeth and her friend Charlotte, allowing readers ample opportunity to debate the merits of each woman’s choice.
 Was Lizzy wise to refuse Mr. Collins, the heir of her family estate, and thereby leave her mother and sisters penniless?
 Or was Charlotte the foolish one to marry a man so aggravating that she can hardly bear being near him?

 Perhaps not all families enjoy debating the Bennets’ shared peculiarities around the dinner table like mine does.
 But when you contrast different characters’ responses to the same decision, it heightens reader engagement and enables you to expand on your story’s theme without being preachy.